Health Services

 Completion of the Report of Health History.

-MA General Law, Chapter 71, section 57 requires physical exams and immunizations for all students upon entry into school and at certain intervals thereafter.
-Physical exams are required upon enrollment, and grade 10.
-Physical forms can be faxed, mailed or dropped off to the school.
+MA General Law, Chapter 71, Section 57 requires physical exams and immunizations for all students upon entry into school and at certain intervals thereafter.
+Physical exams are required upon enrollment and Grade 10.
+Physical forms can be faxed, mailed, or dropped off at the school.
 This form must be signed and dated by the child’s physician, not printed from the health portal.
-Forms can not be emailed due to privacy laws.

 MIAA requires an updated physical form on file with the nurse to be eligible to participate in school sports.
-In order to participate in sports, the student must have an updated physical on file in the nurse's office.
-If you know your child is going to participate in sports while at NCAHS please plan in advance, and make an early appointment with your physician's office.
-Physical forms can be faxed, mailed or dropped off to the school.
-Forms can not be emailed due to privacy laws.
+To participate in sports, the student must have an updated physical on file in the nurse's office.
+If you know your child is going to participate in sports while at NCAHS, please plan in advance and make an early appointment with your physician's office.
+Physical forms can be faxed, mailed, or dropped off at the school.